-We flew into about noon time on a Friday.
+We flew into New Orleans about noon time on a Friday.
 Since the room wasn't ready for such an early arrival, we walked four blocks to the pier and decided to ride the paddle wheel boat "Natchez."
 It basically goes a mile up the Mississippi, then heads back.
 You'll see a lot of other international cargo ships, and the Domino's sugar refinery, and an oil refinery (flames shooting in the air).
 The boat dock (pier) area is safe and clean, and basically new-looking.
 That is the same area they call "River Walk."
 It leads to the Aquarium and Imax theaters and shops galore.

 We stopped on Bourbon Street to eat some red beans and rice, and try a locally brewed beer.
 Bourbon Street is all I'd heard it would be.
 One place had naked dancers, the next place was a grocery market, the next place might be a nice eatery, the next place might be a dance club, etc., etc., but, interesting to say the least.

 The next day we had a plantation home tour booked, with Grey Line Tours.
 It's about an hour and ten minute ride in a nice coach bus to the two homes we visited, Oak Alley and Nottaway plantations.
 The Oak Alley was my favorite with its rows of 200 year old oak trees in the back yard, plus it's where a lot of movies have been filmed, "Interview with the Vampire" and "Primary Colors," just to name a few.
 Nottaway was nice too, and is famous for the "white room" which has hosted over three thousand weddings.